Rodel Mayol: Professional career

 He fought Omar Nino Romero on February 27, 2010, for his first defense of the WBC light flyweight title at the Coliseo Olimpico de la UG in Guadalajara, Jalisco, Mexico.
 The bout ended with a controversial technical draw after three rounds.
 Despite receiving a knockdown, Mayol was able to retain his WBC junior flyweight title.
 Mayol was hit by his opponent with some "low blows.”
 According to writer Dong Secuya, the referee was going to stop the bout in the 3rd round when Romero fired a hard left that hit the jaw of the momentarily defenseless Mayol who went down almost without consciousness.

 On June 19, 2010, Mayol lost his title in a rematch with Romero in San Juan del Rio, Queretaro, Mexico.
 Mayol had a point deducted in the second round and another point deducted in the fifth round after Romero suffered cuts due to head clashes.
 Under the WBC's head-clash rule, if a fighter is cut in a clash of heads, the boxer who is not cut automatically has a point taken from his score.

 After the loss to Romero, He won 4 straight fights in a row.
 After the 4th win, He was given a World Title Eliminator.
 Fighting Julio César Miranda on May 13, 2012 in Ynares Sports Arena, Pasig, Philippines.
 Mayol sent Miranda to the canvas three times.
 After 10 rounds, He won the fight by a unanimous decision.

 Post-boxing life

-After retiring, Mayol started serving as a trainer in Los Angeles where he is currently based.
+After retiring, Mayol started serving as a trainer in Los Angeles, where he is currently based.
+He has worked as a boxing trainer of Beneil Dariush.